An unexpected change of key

 I’m currently concentrating on the next few HILLA singles, so that I can release them as soon as possible.
 I’m also doing some writing sessions via Zoom with songwriters and producers for some pop and ‘Schlager’ songs for other artists.
 I really hope we can work face to face again soon though.
 At the same time, I’m working on putting my own project on stage so that it’s ready to go once live performances are possible again.

 What did you gain from your time at FAU apart from your Finnish language skills?

 I definitely expanded my horizons in many ways.
 Before starting my degree I didn’t know much at all about classical music, but then at uni I studied classical singing and sang in the chamber choir.
 I discovered my love for choir music and really improved my musical skills, especially on the piano.
 A fellow student and I had the opportunity to travel to Philadelphia for four weeks to stay with a host family via the Bavarian Teachers’ Association and I did some work experience in all sorts of different types of schools there.
 That was an unforgettable experience.
 I also still use a lot of the knowledge I gained during my psychology and education seminars today.

 Which tips would you give to students who are just starting their degrees?

 Take it easy!
 Those legendary parties with your fellow students that you’ll probably still be friends with 20 years down the line are more important than getting top marks in the exam you have to take the morning after.
-Somebody probably said that to me too, but I was simply too stubborn and too much of a perfectionist to listen to them.
+Someone probably said that to me too, but I was simply too stubborn and too much of a perfectionist to listen.